deanhiller/webpieces/webserver/README.md

 I still REALLY don't like 5xx on posts as the url then stays on the post url so a redirect would be best on 5xx on post

-do a generate code GUI????
+add a bunch of beans now that properties file stuff is working do a generate code GUI????

 * tweak twitter project to return admin page since they close the socket early causing a AsyncWriteException since they don't wait for the whole http response(so annoying when clients do that)??